twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/onepassword.md

     {{ (onepassword "$UUID").details.password }}
     {{ (onepassword "$UUID" "$VAULT_UUID").details.password }}
     {{ (onepassword "$UUID" "$VAULT_UUID" "$ACCOUNT_NAME").details.password }}
+    ```

+    If using 1Password 1.0, then *vault-uuid* is optional.

+    ```
     {{ (onepassword "$UUID" "" "$ACCOUNT_NAME").details.password }}
     ```

 !!! info

-    If you're using [1Password CLI 2.0](https://developer.1password.com/), then
+    If you're using [1Password CLI 2.0](https://developer.1password.com/), there
+    are changes to be aware of.

+    !!! warning

-    the structure of the data returned by the `onepassword` template function
+    The structure of the data returned by the `onepassword` template function
     will be different and you will need to update your templates.
+The structure
+    has not yet been finalized.

+    !!! warning

+    Neither *vault-uuid* nor *account-name* may be empty strings if specified.
+    Older versions of 1Password CLI would ignore empty strings for arguments.

+    !!! warning

+    Unless using biometric authentication, or when using without prompting, it
+    is recommended that instead of *account-name*, the UUID of the account is
+    used.
+This can be shown with `op account list`.